ajosephides/spacechallenge/README.md

 # spacechallenge

+Another project from the Udacity OOP Java course.
+For me the ephasise was to get more experience with Java as a language and experiences more program design - there is also a little bit of tail recursion going on.....

+The blurb from Udacity explains the purpose better than I.......

-In this project, you will build a simulation that will help us with our mission to Mars!
+"In this project, you will build a simulation that will help us with our mission to Mars!

 The mission is to send a list of items (Habitats, bunkers, food supplies, and rovers) to Mars, but we need to run some simulations first to pick the correct fleet of rockets.